rnandakumar2001/smalldatabigdreams.github.io/README.md

   After the use of data augmentation, we will utilize two main scoring metrics to determine the effectiveness of the synthetic data.
 First, the Fowlkess-Mallows Measure utilizes the following equation:
 ![TP FN](/eq1.png)

-  We expect a score between 0 and 1 as well as the FM measure being higher for the data augmented set.
+  We expect a score between 0 and 1 as well as the FM measure being higher for the data-augmented set.
   The second method that we will use is the “Area Under Curve” of the “Receiver Operating Characteristic” or AUC-ROC.
 This plots True Positive Rate (TPR) vs False Positive Rate (FPR) where:

 ![TPR FPR](/eq2.png)